There are some special features to consider when integrating e-mobility into the vehicle fleet

 Driver training for electric vehicles

-In the Fleethouse e-learning course, drivers are also trained in the safe handling and special features of electric vehicles.
+The Fleethouse e-learning course also trains employees in the safe handling and special features of electric vehicles.

 Driver training and regular courses on all aspects of electric cars

-To ensure the smooth use of electric cars in the fleet, it is crucial to train your drivers in the special features of electromobility and electric cars.
+To ensure the smooth use of electric cars in your fleet, you should train your drivers in the special features of electromobility and electric cars.
 Safety aspects are the main focus here.

-Driver training and regular training courses for electric cars ensure that your employees understand and master the safe handling of high-voltage batteries and electric drive systems.
-They are also given the knowledge they need to quickly recognize potentially dangerous situations and react immediately and appropriately.
+With driver training and regular training courses for electric cars, you can ensure that your employees understand and master the safe handling of high-voltage batteries and electric drive systems.
+They also gain the necessary knowledge to quickly recognize potentially dangerous situations and react appropriately.
 This also includes behavior in the event of accidents or emergencies.

 Training courses also support the sustainable use of your e-fleet and strengthen the acceptance of e-mobility in the fleet.
 Many companies also use such training courses to provide internal information on topics such as sustainability, funding or new developments in electric mobility fleet strategy.
 This creates understanding and motivation among everyone involved.